Auchentoshan 18 year Single Malt

 I sniffed for a VERY long time, unable to discern anything in particular.
 After a while my nose stopped working.
 I took a break, and when I went back to the glass I continued to have this problem.
 It was too tight.
 I couldn't detect anything.
 So I let it sit, open, for a day.

 Back again there was a noticeable difference (and with half the bottle gone, I noticed an even bigger difference).
 A hint of vanilla.
 Sweet.
 Fruity.
 But very faint.
 Nothing very strong, all coming together beautifully.

 The taste is immediately sweet and salty.
-I find the flavours extremely similar to the Auchentoshan 12 year old, only each flavour is a bit more vivid.
+I find the flavours extremely similar to the Auchentoshan 12 year old, only each flavour is a bit more vivid and waaaay more silky.
 Grass, nutty honey, ginger, the tiniest bit of smoke.

 The finish is warm barley, dry and fades rather quickly.
 Way too quickly.
 Just makes you want to have another sip.
 And hey, that sounds like a great idea.